 Mild swelling of feet and hands may occur when first exposed to hot weather.
-This effect is more common in female travellers.
+This effect is more common in females.
 Swelling occurs when the blood supply to the skin increases which also radiates heat; fluid moves out of the blood vessels and into the tissues causing swelling.

-- Heat related swelling should resolve spontaneously during acclimatisation, it should not be treated with diuretics (water tablets), which may cause dehydration and delay acclimatisation.
+- Heat related swelling should resolve spontaneously during acclimatisation, it should not be treated with water tablets, which may cause dehydration and delay acclimatisation.

 Heat related cramps are painful muscle contractions that usually begin an hour or more after exercise, often involving heavily used muscles in the calves, thighs and abdomen.

 - Gentle stretching, rest and oral rehydration solutions may help relieve symptoms.

 Symptoms of heat exhaustion include temperature >38C, fast breathing and pulse, dizziness, headache and confusion.
 Treatment involves:

 - cooling the skin by spraying the face and body with a water-spray, or by sponging down and/or use of cool packs

 - using a fan.

 - rehydrating with water and other fluids - note that salts often need to be replaced too, so water alone is not always sufficient; rehydration sachets are available but a simple rehydration solution can be made using, for example, soda, salt and lime juice.